 It is very important that you okay the domain eckleburg.org in your email settings.
 This will make sure that your account, password reset and communications will find your inbox.
 If you have not done this, your account and course emails might end up in your spam folder.

 Begin by clicking on the workshop link you would like to take.
-All workshop lessons are included in both your monthly Workshop Subscription and your monthly Doctor T. J. Eckleburg Review subscription.
 Next, click on the CART link and you will be taken to the payment portal where you can pay by credit card or Paypal.
 You can CANCEL at anytime with a click.

 How intensive is the schedule?

-You will be able to log in and complete the weekly writing prompts, readings, discussion prompts, etc. as it best fits into your schedule, whether you are at home or traveling.
-The online visual structure of the course makes it easy to read and respond via your desktop, laptop and smartphone.
+In our online writing workshops, you will be able to log in and complete the weekly writing prompts, readings, discussion prompts, etc. as it best fits into your schedule, whether you are at home or traveling.
+The online writing workshops structure is a streamlined experience easy to read and respond via your desktop, laptop and smartphone.
 Submit work for individualized feedback when it is convenient for you and your project.